SIKA News

 Year end Awards Banquet at Michaelbrook Ranch November 17.
 October 29, 2007

 The banquet this year is at Michaelbrook Ranch Golf Club in Kelowna.
 We have the room from 6:00 pm, dinner about 7:00 pm.
 Tickets are $25 or $15 for those 5 to 10 years.For tickets call Stella at 764-2885.
-We have to let the golf course know how many are comng so please arrange for your tickets before November 7.
+We have to let the golf course know how many are coming so please arrange for your tickets before November 7.
 We will be having a Baron of Beef and BBQ Chicken buffet.
 View Map

 Those of you that have the Perpetual trophies from last year, please bring them to Ken Georgeson so we can engrave them for re-issue.

-Pot-luck barbeque at final race.
+Pot-luck barbecue at final race.
 October 15, 2007

 Bring something to eat and share for our annual pot luck tailgate party on Saturday, October 20th.
 We will have heaters and hopefully a fire pit to gather around.
 Everyone is welcome.